Azure/bicep-lz-vending/main.bicep.parameters.md

 exisitingSubscriptionId | No       | An existing subscription ID.
 Use this when you do not want the module to create a new subscription.
 But do want to manage the management group membership.
 A subscription ID should be provided in the example format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`. subscriptionManagementGroupAssociationEnabled | No       | Whether to move the subscription to the specified management group supplied in the pararmeter subscriptionManagementGroupId. subscriptionManagementGroupId | No       | The destination management group ID for the new subscription.
 Note: Do not supply the display name.
-The management group ID forms part of the Azure resource ID. e.g., `/providers/Microsoft.Management/managementGroups/{managementGroupId}`. subscriptionTags | No       | An object of tag key/value pairs to be appended to a subscription.
-NOTE: Tags will only be overwriten if existing tag exists with same key; values provided here win. virtualNetworkEnabled | No       | Whether to create a virtual network or not. virtualNetworkResourceGroupName | No       | The name of the resource group to create the virtual network in. virtualNetworkResourceGroupLockEnabled | No       | Enables the deployment of a `CanNotDelete` resource locks to the virtual networks resource group. virtualNetworkLocation | No       | The location of the virtual network.
-Use region shortnames e.g. uksouth, eastus, etc. virtualNetworkName | Yes      | The name of the virtual network.
-The string must consist of a-z, A-Z, 0-9, -, _, and . (period) and be between 2 and 64 characters in length. virtualNetworkAddressSpace | Yes      | The address space of the virtual network, supplied as multiple CIDR blocks, e.g. `["10.0.0.0/16","172.16.0.0/12"]` virtualNetworkPeeringEnabled | No       | Whether to enable peering/connection with the supplied hub virtual network or virtual hub. hubNetworkResourceId | No       | The resource ID of the virtual network or virtual wan hub in the hub to which the created virtual network will be peered/connected to via vitrual network peering or a vitrual hub connection. virtualNetworkUseRemoteGateways | No       | Enables the use of remote gateways in the spefcified hub virtual network.
-If no gateways exsit in the hub virtual network, set this to false, otherwise peering will fail to create. virtualNetworkVwanAssociatedRouteTableResourceId | No       | The resource ID of the virtual hub route table to associate to the virtual hub connection (this virtual network).
-If left blank/empty default route table will be associated. virtualNetworkVwanPropagatedRouteTablesResourceIds | No       | An array of virtual hub route table resource IDs to propogate routes to.
-If left blank/empty default route table will be propogated to only. virtualNetworkVwanPropagatedLabels | No       | An array of virtual hub route table labels to propogate routes to.
-If left blank/empty default label will be propogated to only. roleAssignmentEnabled | No       | Whether to create role assignments or not.
-If true, supply the array of role assignment objects in the parameter called `roleAssignments`. roleAssignments | No       | Supply an array of objects containing the details of the role assignments to create.
+The management group ID forms part of the Azure resource ID. e.g., `/providers/Microsoft.Management/managementGroups/{managementGroupId}`. subscriptionTags | No       | An object of Tag key & value pairs to be appended to a Subscription.   > **NOTE:** Tags will only be overwriten if existing tag exists with same key as provided in this parameter; values provided here win.  - Type: `{}` Object - Default value: `{}` *(empty object)* virtualNetworkEnabled | No       | Whether to create a Virtual Network or not.
+If set to `true` ensure you also provide values for the following parameters at a minimum:  - `virtualNetworkResourceGroupName` - `virtualNetworkResourceGroupLockEnabled` - `virtualNetworkLocation` - `virtualNetworkName` - `virtualNetworkAddressSpace`  > Other parameters may need to be set based on other parameters that you enable that are listed above.
+Check each parameters documentation for further information.  - Type: Boolean virtualNetworkResourceGroupName | No       | The name of the Resource Group to create the Virtual Network in that is created by this module.  - Type: String virtualNetworkResourceGroupLockEnabled | No       | Enables the deployment of a `CanNotDelete` resource locks to the Virtual Networks Resource Group that is created by this module.  - Type: Boolean virtualNetworkLocation | No       | The location of the virtual network.
+Use region shortnames e.g. `uksouth`, `eastus`, etc. Defaults to the region where the ARM/Bicep deployment is targetted to unless overridden.  - Type: String virtualNetworkName | No       | The name of the virtual network.
+The string must consist of a-z, A-Z, 0-9, -, _, and . (period) and be between 2 and 64 characters in length.  - Type: String - Default value: `''` *(empty string)* virtualNetworkAddressSpace | No       | The address space of the Virtual Network that will be created by this module, supplied as multiple CIDR blocks in an array, e.g. `["10.0.0.0/16","172.16.0.0/12"]`  - Type: `[]` Array - Default value: `[]` *(empty array)* virtualNetworkPeeringEnabled | No       | Whether to enable peering/connection with the supplied hub Virtual Network or Virtual WAN Virtual Hub.  - Type: Boolean hubNetworkResourceId | No       | The resource ID of the Virtual Network or Virtual WAN Hub in the hub to which the created Virtual Network, by this module, will be peered/connected to via Vitrual Network Peering or a Vitrual WAN Virtual Hub Connection.  **Example Expected Values:** - `''` (empty string) - Hub Virtual Network Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualNetworks/xxxxxxxxxx` - Virtual WAN Virtual Hub Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualHubs/xxxxxxxxxx`  - Type: String - Default value: `''` *(empty string)* virtualNetworkUseRemoteGateways | No       | Enables the use of remote gateways in the spefcified hub virtual network.  > **IMPORTANT:** If no gateways exsit in the hub virtual network, set this to `false`, otherwise peering will fail to create.  - Type: Boolean virtualNetworkVwanAssociatedRouteTableResourceId | No       | The resource ID of the virtual hub route table to associate to the virtual hub connection (this virtual network).
+If left blank/empty the `defaultRouteTable` will be associated.  - Type: String - Default value: `''` *(empty string)* = Which means if the parameter `virtualNetworkPeeringEnabled` is `true` and also the parameter `hubNetworkResourceId` is not empty then the `defaultRouteTable` will be associated of the provided Virtual Hub in the parameter `hubNetworkResourceId`.     - e.g. `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualHubs/xxxxxxxxx/hubRouteTables/defaultRouteTable` virtualNetworkVwanPropagatedRouteTablesResourceIds | No       | An array of of objects of virtual hub route table resource IDs to propogate routes to.
+If left blank/empty the `defaultRouteTable` will be propogated to only.
+Each object must contain the following `key`: - `id` = The Resource ID of the Virtual WAN Virtual Hub Route Table IDs you wish to propogate too  > See below [example in parameter file](#parameter-file)  > **IMPORTANT:** If you provide any Route Tables in this array of objects you must ensure you include also the `defaultRouteTable` Resource ID as an object in the array as it is not added by default when a value is provided for this parameter.  - Type: `[]` Array - Default value: `[]` *(empty array)* virtualNetworkVwanPropagatedLabels | No       | An array of virtual hub route table labels to propogate routes to.
+If left blank/empty the default label will be propogated to only.  - Type: `[]` Array - Default value: `[]` *(empty array)* roleAssignmentEnabled | No       | Whether to create role assignments or not.
+If true, supply the array of role assignment objects in the parameter called `roleAssignments`.  - Type: Boolean roleAssignments | No       | Supply an array of objects containing the details of the role assignments to create.
+Each object must contain the following `keys`: - `principalId` = The Object ID of the User, Group, SPN, Managed Identity to assign the RBAC role too. - `definition` = The Name of built-In RBAC Roles or a Resource ID of a Built-in or custom RBAC Role Defintion. - `relativeScope` = 2 options can be provided for input value:     1. `''` *(empty string)* = Make RBAC Role Assignment to Subscription scope     2. `'/resourceGroups/<RESOURCE GROUP NAME>'` = Make RBAC Role Assignment to specified Resource Group  > See below [example in parameter file](#parameter-file) of various combinations  - Type: `[]` Array - Default value: `[]` *(empty array)*

 ### subscriptionAliasEnabled